 This attention to reverence guides my photography as well.
 I seek subjects and conditions that capture integrity, a mood of soul, or a surprise.
 I am remembering that the joy of creativity is experienced through energy of both surrender and action.

-My grandchildren are my greatest source of renewal and creativity – whether in the form of Spirit Flowers – a home-based floral studio or the year-long nomad existence in a casita exploring New Mexico.
+My grandchildren are my greatest source of renewal and creativity – whether in the form of Spirit Flowers – a home-based floral studio or the year-long nomad existence in a casita and now a desert life in New Mexico.

 Can’t wait to see what comes next!